-Unless you live under a rock or don’t have access to the internet you’ll know that video is everywhere right now.
+Unless you live under a rock or don’t have access to the internet, you’ll know that video is everywhere right now.
 Search for anything on Google and you’ll get at least one video result.
-Scroll your social media feed and you’ll see video content of all kinds.
+Scroll your social media feed and you’ll constantly be directed towards video content of all kinds.

 Right now, video is the king of content.

 You might be wondering whether you should use video too, especially as the market seems to be saturated with video content.
 The answer is a resounding yes!
 Let’s look at why you should harness video marketing and why video is so important, whatever your industry.

 First - video is interactive, engaging and entertaining.
 Unlike text, which can be hard to read and absorb, video is easy to digest and simple to consume.
 In fact, According to Hubspot’s report on animated video statistics, most people (94%) watch explainer videos to understand the product or the brand better, and 84% of the watchers decided to make a purchase after the video.